Do you feel you could use some time to think about what's going on for you?

 Psychotherapy and counselling can help if you're at a point where you can't see the wood for the trees.

-If you're looking for online psychotherapy and counselling, I am a psychoanalytic psychotherapist offering therapy via Zoom or Skype, based in central Cambridge for when it will be possible to meet in person again.
+If you're looking for online psychotherapy and counselling, I am a psychoanalytic psychotherapist offering therapy via Zoom or Skype, based in central Cambridge if it is possible to meet in person.
 Please contact me to check availability if you would like to give yourself the chance to speak freely about whatever is on your mind.
 Please email to check if we can arrange an initial online consultation to see if it might be interesting to work together.

 If after having had a chance to think about it, you decide to continue, we would meet online for 50 minutes once a week, or more often, for as long as it is useful to you.
 Please get in touch to check availability of daytime and evening appointments on Zoom or Skype.
 We can have a conversation about what would be affordable for you, to make sure psychoanalytic psychotherapy is available to you.
-I am based in central Cambridge for when we can meet face-to-face once that is possible, in the meantime, I am offering online psychotherapy and counselling via Zoom or Skype.
+I am based in central Cambridge if you would prefer to meet face-to-face, as well as offering online psychotherapy and counselling via Zoom or Skype.

 Psychoanalytic psychotherapy can be a way to help you think about what might be going on for you, especially during stressful times when there are often more obvious possibilities for change.
 To have a neutral space to think, and perhaps most importantly, hear yourself think, can make a positive difference to you, and eventually, those around you.
 In this way, talking and feeling listened to, even if only during a brief stretch of counselling or more open-ended psychotherapy, can subtly and profoundly change the course of a life.

-Please let me know any access requirements when you email or call for counselling or psychoanalytic psychotherapy online and in central Cambridge
+Please let me know any access requirements when you email or call for psychotherapy online and / or in central Cambridge

-I am in ongoing psychoanalytic psychotherapy training with The Site for Contemporary Psychoanalysis in London and hold UKCP (UK Council for Psychotherapy) trainee membership, with more than seven years’ experience of working one-to-one with people through Mind in Cambridgeshire (now CPSL Mind) and at SHP (Single Homeless Project) in London, as well as at The Cogwheel Trust and at Salus Wellness in Cambridge.
+I trained at The Site for Contemporary Psychoanalysis in London and hold UKCP (UK Council for Psychotherapy) membership, with more than seven years’ experience of working one-to-one with people through Mind in Cambridgeshire (now CPSL Mind) and at SHP (Single Homeless Project) in London, as well as at The Cogwheel Trust and at Salus Wellness in Cambridge.
 Some of the people I have worked with have come to therapy to talk about anxiety and depression having had experience of bereavement and other life-changing losses, sexual abuse, chronic health problems, alcohol and drug addiction, and loneliness.

 Please do get in touch with me by emailing to check availability if you would like an initial consultation to see if it might be interesting to work together.
 An initial consultation will be 50 minutes and we can arrange a fair fee depending on personal circumstances, to ensure affordable psychotherapy and counselling is available to you.
-Sessions will take place online via Skype or Zoom once weekly or more often, if that is agreed to be useful for the work.
+Initial consultations will be online via Skype or Zoom and then we may be able to meet in person in central Cambridge or continue to meet online, once weekly or more often, if that is agreed to be useful for the work.

 If you want to find out more about me as a psychoanalytic psychotherapist, please click on 'Experience and Qualifications' above.